-If you’re creating your own data sets using the own application, and then using the same data for further testing, you’re going to run into problems.
+If you’re creating your own data sets using the own application and then using the same data for further testing, you’re going to run into problems.
 Doing this means assuming that the SuT will be able to create everything required, which is rather fallacious in most cases.
 Also, the tests stand to become unstable and slow if and when large data sets are used.
 When those tests fail, there is no way to know if other parts of the application are working as they should.
-These, and more, are the dangers of not using a reproducible approach when creating test data.
+These and more are the dangers of not using a reproducible approach when creating test data.
 It might be a little bit of an effort, but not having the test delete the data and ending up with dead system data is, in our humble opinion, worth every bit of it.

 The second problem was accessing the CI server.

 “Oftentimes, developers responsible for performing configuration tasks don’t have full access to the system.
-Access can also be hampered if the same server is over-burdened by too may projects, slowing it down and even negatively impacting other projects on the same server.
+Access can also be hampered if the same server is over-burdened by too many projects, slowing it down and even negatively impacting other projects on the same server.
 Selenium-based servers are especially prone to this.
 Another potential problem one can run into is not being able to access all parts of the system simultaneously.”

 This isn’t, unfortunately, a problem that you can do much about.
 If you’re a small organization, then it’s easier to fix.
 Communication is key here, as the system guys will be able to help you solve it.
-Generally, nagging the tech team till you get access seems to be the most used approach!
+Generally, nagging the tech team until you get access seems to be the most used approach!

 The last problem that we covered in the first part of this article was web application testing.

-“In these projects, often the test are rendered unstable, and the results vary widely even when the SuT (system under testing) has not been changed from one test to the next.
+“In these projects, often the test is rendered unstable, and the results vary widely even when the SuT (system under testing) has not been changed from one test to the next.
 Sometimes, the SuT is based on a web framework that is hard to test.
-For example, some web frameworks change the id-values of HTML elements in every instance of someone accessing a page - variables like these will affect your test results.
+For example, some web frameworks change the id-values of HTML elements in every instance of someone accessing a page – variables like these will affect your test results.
 Frameworks like AJAX are also hard to test.”

 The solution here usually depends on the environment the project is based on.
-If you really want to avoid as many problems as possible, it’s best to plan from the ground up, and choose your software environment keeping test automation in mind from the seed stage level.
+If you really want to avoid as many problems as possible, it’s best to plan from the ground up and choose your software environment keeping test automation in mind from the seed stage level.

-When looking for solutions to this, people often overlook cutting down on the number of GUI-depenedent tests.
+When looking for solutions to this, people often overlook cutting down on the number of GUI-dependent tests.
 It’s not as easy to get to the service layer directly, and oftentimes the GUI is reused in this regard.
 However, implementing specific tests with service-layer access works out much better in the long run because you end up with faster, more stable tests.
 This doesn’t preclude the need or the option for GUI-based testing.
 However, try and separate the service-layer-based tests from the GUI-based tests as much as possible.

 Finally, we want to bring up another problem that you’ll likely run into – the complexity of designing a good test.
-This is extremely underestimated in most cases, and arguably leads to the most amount of problems.
+This is extremely underestimated in most cases and arguably leads to the most amount of problems.
 Quoting Coldplay, “Nobody said it was easy, no one ever said it would be so hard.”

-You need to write tests that can be easily maintained when the number of tests increase, and making them inaccessible to changes in the SuT as far as possible.
+You need to write tests that can be easily maintained when the number of tests increase and making them inaccessible to changes in the SuT as far as possible.
 It will be near impossible if you have a disorganized and not-well-planned approach to both writing and maintenance.
 The only solution is to have them planned as part of the project, and not added on later as a minor task that needs to be completed.